kojix2/auto_click/README.md

 A Windows GUI automation library for Crystal that provides mouse and keyboard automation capabilities by interfacing with Windows User32 API functions.

-This is a Crystal port of the Ruby AutoClick library, maintaining API compatibility while leveraging Crystal's type safety and performance benefits.
+This is a Crystal port of the [Ruby AutoClick library](https://github.com/erinata/auto_click).

 ## Features